Poueplo/Mikro_SDK_RUST/README.md

 ### Compiling and Flashing

-Run the following command to flash your MCU:
+Run the following command to build and flash your MCU:

 ```sh
 cargo-flash --chip STM32F429ZI --connect-under-reset